DirectoryTree/LdapRecord-Docs/laravel/v3/auth/configuration.md

 > any dependencies you require in your handlers constructor to be made available
 > during synchronization.

-Then inside of your `config/auth.php` file for your provider, set the attribute handler class as the `sync_attributes` value:
+Then inside your `config/auth.php` file for your provider, set the attribute handler class as the `sync_attributes` value:

 ```php
 'providers' => [